MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-html5.md

 - A Minimal server with a valid domain name to serve static HTML file.

+> [!NOTE]
-[!NOTE] If you are unsure if you have the proper requirements for this activity, please consult the [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial.
+> If you are unsure if you have the proper requirements for this activity, please consult the [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial.

 ## Server and Domain

 As part of the requirements to set up your PlayFab authentication,  you must have a server with a valid domain to follow.
 If you do not have a registered domain and remote web server yet, please follow our [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial to run a local web server with a valid domain name.
 Throughout this guide, we will assume your domain is ['http://playfab.example'](http://playfab.example).

 ## Registering a Facebook Application

 Start by navigating to the [Facebook Developer Portal](https://developers.facebook.com/).

 - Move your mouse over the **My Apps (1)** button.
 - Select **Add a New App (2)** from the drop-down menu, as shown in the example provided below.

 ![Facebook add a new app](media/tutorials/facebook-add-a-new-app.png)

 A new application pop-up will open.

 - Enter a name for your application in the field under **Display Name (1)**.
 - Enter a contact email address in the field under **Contact Email (2)**.

+> [!NOTE]
-[!NOTE]  Make sure to come up with your own unique application name and email, as shown in the example provided below.
+> Make sure to come up with your own unique application name and email, as shown in the example provided below.

 ![Facebook new app ID](media/tutorials/facebook-new-app-id.png)

 - Navigate to the **Settings tab (1)**, then to the **Basic (2)** sub-tab.
 - Locate your **Application ID (3)**.

+> [!NOTE]
-[!Note]  Copy your **Application ID** to a safe place, we will use it later to set up the Facebook SDK.
+> Copy your **Application ID** to a safe place, we will use it later to set up the Facebook SDK.

 ![Facebook save app ID](media/tutorials/facebook-save-app-id.png)